rust-tw/book-tw/src/ch08-01-vectors.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-01/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-1: Creating a new, empty vector to hold values
+<span class="caption">範例 8-1: Creating a new, empty vector to hold values
 of type `i32`</span>

 Note that we added a type annotation here.
 Because we aren’t inserting any